mawyss/scion/doc/protocols/scion-header.rst

     +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+

 SCION-Response (S)
-  Indicates whether the sender accepts SCION response packets.
-A sender that is not behind a hidden path can set this flag so that the service knows it has to answer with SCION traffic.
-A sender that is protected by a hidden path itself does not set this flag, as its AS likely drops standard SCION packets - the service knows that it will have to answer with EPIC-HP instead.
+  Indicates whether the sender accepts SCION path type response packets.
+A sender that is not behind a hidden path will set this flag so that the receiver knows it has to answer with SCION path type traffic.
+A sender that is protected by a hidden path itself does not set this flag, as its AS wants to drop SCION path type packets - the receiver knows that it will have to answer with EPIC-HP instead (assuming it has the necessary authenticators to send on the hidden path to the sender).

 Packet Timestamp
 ----------------